-One of the most common questions I am asked, whether on the roof or at a dinner party, is what’s the difference between a shake and a shingle.
+One of the most common questions our Vancouver roofing contractors are asked, whether on the roof or at a dinner party, is what’s the difference between a shake and a shingle.
 No, these are not the latest dance moves, but rather one of the more commonly used roofing materials throughout the Pacific Northwest.

 Both materials offer the same durability and aesthetic appeal, however, are fabricated in a slightly different manner and therefore have slightly different properties.